abdou-majeed/Logistics-auditor/README.md

 - Explanation of my "Candidate's Choice" addition:
   It is important to know the cause of the delays so that it can be fixed.
 It is the logical next step after confirming the delays.
+  As I was not able to figure out the cause, the least I could do was to orient to where to look.
+And it turns out the delay comes from the carrier.

 ---